-If you want the roofing done right, avoid installation work during rains.
+If you want the roofing done right, avoid installation work during the rains.

 Installing a new roof is a significant investment that takes time, money, and effort to plan and execute.
+While it’s essential to wait out the rain, homeowners should also be cautious of roofing scams.
+Ensure you’re dealing with a reputable roofer.
 However, it doesn’t mean you have to continue the work in inclement weather like rain.
 A long-lasting, structurally strong roof, should be installed under the right conditions; rain is not ideal.

 In many states, installing roofs in the rain is considered to be violating building codes.
 And hence most contractors won’t install since they caIn many states, installing roofs in the rain is considered to be violating building codes.
 And hence most professionals like our Maple Ridge roofers won’t install since they cannot guarantee quality work in bad weather.

 The best option is to wait out the rain until the site is safe for the installation crew.